DFE-Digital/bat-design-history/app/glossary.md

 : A combination of subjects (the ‘core’ subjects, academically) that pupils can study at GCSE level.
 The EBacc is not a qualification in itself.
 The government assesses school performance based on how well pupils perform in the EBacc subjects.
 It’s also used as something of a marketing device - pupils are encouraged to choose these subjects.

 Early years initial teacher training (EYITT)
+: The equivalent to ITT but specifically for teaching 0 to 5 year olds.

+Early years teacher status (EYTS)
-: EYITT status allows you to teach 0 to 5 year olds.
-It’s equivalent to QTS, but exclusively for that specific age group.
+: The equivalent to QTS and allows you to teach 0 to 5 year olds.

 Further Education
 : This is an educational level between secondary and higher education.
 It tends to be vocational.
 Most people studying FE courses will be over 16, but some courses are available to people aged 14 and over.
 FE courses are usually taught in FE colleges, sixth form colleges, and adult education centres (ie not schools).
 Strictly speaking, A Levels are part of FD - however, the term is generally used to refer to non-academic, vocational/skills-focused training.